pierre-yves-monnet/C8-workers-implementation/README.md

 The same simulation in a heterogeneous worker needs 5 to 15 seconds to complete the work.
-The total of work is the same (total time to wait), but the distribution is heterogeneous: one job will wait 3 seconds, and another works 7 seconds.
+The total of work is the same (total time to wait), but the distribution is heterogeneous: one job will wait 3 seconds, and another work 7 seconds.

 `Classical worker` needs more time to handle the same throughput.
 `Thread Token Worker` keeps the same level of efficiency. `Thread Worker` or `Asynchronous Thread` has the